 Having visibility into security risk in just development only provides you with half of the picture.
 Development and SecOps teams need to have a closed feedback loop enabling both teams to be successful.
 Development teams can gain insight into attacks targeting the applications they develop.
 This allows them to prioritize vulnerabilities correctly, enabling proactive resolutions to reduce risk.
 Likewise, SecOps teams can gain insight from their development counterparts, providing them with visibility into how the application works.
 This allows them to best apply proactive measures to mitigate attacks targeting the application until development can fix the vulnerability.

 Closing the loop requires close collaboration, transparency, and efficiencies that only a single platform for the entire DevOps lifecycle can provide.
 Shifting security left while also providing protection for applications in production within a single application empowers teams to work closer together.
-Security is a team sport and teams working together can best reduce their organization’s overall security risk.
+Security is a team sport, and teams working together can best reduce their organization's overall security risk.

-The existing team members for the Sec Section can be found in the links below:
+Team members for the Sec Section can be found in the links below:

 Security teams need centralized management for their security and compliance workflows.
 Features such as user management, compliance labels, security policies, and the vulnerability and dependency lists need to allow for centralized management that applies across all of an organization's projects.

-Govern capabilities will ensure that compliance regulations are strictly followed in a way that they cannot be bypassed without the proper approvals.
+SSCS capabilities will ensure that compliance regulations are strictly followed in a way that they cannot be bypassed without the proper approvals.
 This includes providing the necessary tools to audit, monitor, and manage the compliance controls that are enforced.

-Govern capabilities will be pre-configured with reasonable defaults out-of-the-box whenever possible.
+SSCS capabilities will be pre-configured with reasonable defaults out-of-the-box whenever possible.
 When not possible, they will be easy to configure either through code or through a guided UI workflow that is friendly to users without coding knowledge.
 Regardless of how the capabilities are configured, they will be stored as code for ease of management.

 For example, GitLab's security policy editor supports editing policies in both a rule mode